-Natural language understanding or NLU is seen to be a chatbot’s ability to understand what a human says during a conversation by converting the text into structured data.
-This is done on the basis of three concepts which are entities, context, and expectations.
+Natural language understanding, or NLU, is a chatbot’s ability to understand what a human says during a conversation by converting the text into structured data.
+This is done on the basis of three concepts: entities, context, and expectations.

-While entities describe an idea to your chatbot, context helps it to identify the request that has no previous conversation history.
+While entities describe an idea to your chatbot, context helps it identify the request with no previous conversation history.
 As for expectations, that is something a chatbot must fulfill when a customer asks a question.

 Natural Language Processing (NLP)

-Natural language processing or NLP is a process where bots are designed to convert the text of a conversation into structured data.
-Once the data accumulated, it is further used to choose a relevant answer by the bot.
+Natural language processing, or NLP, is a process where bots are designed to convert the text of a conversation into structured data.
+Once the data is accumulated, it is further used to choose a relevant answer by the bot.

-During this process, you’ll see the chatbot working through the following steps.
+You’ll see the chatbot working through the following steps during this process.

-- Tokenization where bot filters a set of words in the form of tokens
+- Tokenization, where the bot filters a set of words in the form of tokens

-- Sentiment analysis that helps a bot interpret the user’s emotions
+- Sentiment analysis, which helps a bot interpret the user’s emotions

-- Normalization where the bot check any typo errors that can give a different meaning to the user’s query
+- Normalization, where the bot checks any typo errors that can give a different meaning to the user’s query

 - Entity recognition that helps the bot ask for information required for different categories